In his role as historian for the Royal High School and the RHS Club, your editor responds to an average of around one query or request a week.

 - The 1934 Melrose Sevens winning team explained

-- The 1903 Macmillan club prize winner’s watch – used daily in Upper New York State
+- The 1903 Macmillan club prize winner’s watch – worn daily in Upper New York State

-- The English High School, Boston, 200th anniversary – Wikipedia says “It was modelled after the Royal High School Edinburgh” (actually just the ‘High School’ as it was known then)
+- The English High School, Boston, 200th anniversary – Wikipedia says “It was modelled after the Royal High School Edinburgh” (actually just the ‘High School’ as it was known then).
+The School want the Royal High to participate in their celebrations.

 - 1938-39 School Captain James Lewis Gilmour, killed at El Alamein 25th October 1942 – helping a close relative documenting his life.